Cyprinidae: Biology and ecology

-Cyprinids are stomachless fish with toothless jaws.
+Cyprinids are stomachless, or agastric, fish with toothless jaws.
 Even so, food can be effectively chewed by the gill rakers of the specialized last gill bow.
 These pharyngeal teeth allow the fish to make chewing motions against a chewing plate formed by a bony process of the skull.
-The pharyngeal teeth are unique to each species and are used by scientists to identify species.
+The pharyngeal teeth are unique to each species and are used to identify species.
 Strong pharyngeal teeth allow fish such as the common carp and ide to eat hard baits such as snails and bivalves.

 Hearing is a well-developed sense in the cyprinids since they have the Weberian organ, three specialized vertebral processes that transfer motion of the gas bladder to the inner ear.
 The vertebral processes of the Weberian organ also permit a cyprinid to detect changes in motion of the gas bladder due to atmospheric conditions or depth changes.
 The cyprinids are considered physostomes because the pneumatic duct is retained in adult stages and the fish are able to gulp air to fill the gas bladder, or they can dispose of excess gas to the gut.